zivraf/WeWatch/WeWatch.md

 * Curated initial content (IMDB top-ranked titles)
 * speed rating.
 Serve me with titles from IMDB (according to some filter) for me to rak.
 * Personal viewing history tracking
+* Personal watch list thatincludes movies the user identifies forhimself and want to remember.

 ### Recommendation Engine
 This implements the various recommendation algorithms: